 What does this mean?
 Even though we are giving you a pretty lengthy style guide, there are still many, many options for creating your own unique style while you’re living or studying in England.
 Don’t think that this guide is strictly the only way to “fit in” in your new home.

 If you do decide to take a chance and do most of your shopping after you’ve landed in Heathrow, here are a few tips as to where to point those toes to find great designers and unique shopping experiences:

 Regent Street -- If you’re looking for the main shopping street in London, you’ve found it.
-Regent street is the world-class shoppoing area and might want to be your first stop in your shopping spree to hit up names like Burberry, Antropologie, and Zara.
+Regent Street is the world-class shopping area and might want to be your first stop in your shopping spree to hit up names like Burberry, Anthropologie, and Zara.

 East End Retail (Shoreditch, Spitalfields, Brick Lane) -- In this area of the city, think cute little boutique stores run by funky artists and fashionistas alike.
 If you want “charming” atmosphere with a ton of unique flair, this is your spot.

 Camden -- As there are curiosities in the East End, there are some in Camden too – with multiple mini markets making up the title of this shopping area.
 Here, you can find great vintage but also all sorts of shopping here.
 Grab some lunch!
 You won’t be disappointed.